-On 12 May 2014 Carey received an email from Mr W confirming he wished to change his mind and open an advisory stockbroking account with Firm D instead, due to Cornhill having 'dragged its feet' and done nothing for nearly three weeks.
-Mr W also asked for a new member declaration form in respect of Firm D, which he signed and dated the same day and which Carey received on 15 May 2014.
-This set out, amongst other things, that:
+On 13 May 2014 Carey received an email from Mr W confirming he wished to change his stockbroker from Cornhill to Firm D. Mr W also asked for a new member declaration form in respect of Firm D, which Carey has said he signed and dated on 13 May 2014.
+And while Carey hasn't provided us with a copy of Mr W's signed declarations, I'm aware from similar cases with our Service against Carey that this said, amongst other things, that:

-- Carey was acting on an execution only basis and hadn't provided any advice. - The stockbroker as part of the advisory stockbroking account would build the portfolio to match Mr W's risk profile, the advice doesn't consider his personal financial situation as a whole but only to the portfolio and Mr W should take independent advice from time to time on the whole of his circumstances.

-- Mr W understood investment values can fall as well as rise and his entire investment may be lost. - Should the investment be subject to a tax charge within the scheme these will be paid directly from Mr W's fund or by him. - Mr W hadn't been offered any form of inducement for opening the Firm D account. - He indemnified Carey against any and all liability arising from the investments.
+- Carey was acting on an execution only basis and hadn't provided any advice. - The stockbroker as part of the advisory stockbroking account would build the portfolio to match Mr W's risk profile, the advice doesn't consider his personal financial situation as a whole but only to the portfolio and Mr W should take independent advice from time to time on the whole of his circumstances. - Mr W understood investment values can fall as well as rise and his entire investment may be lost. - Should the investment be subject to a tax charge within the scheme these will be paid directly from Mr W's fund or by him. - Mr W hadn't been offered any form of inducement for opening the Cornhill account. - He indemnified Carey against any and all liability arising from the investments.

-On 12 May 2014, Mr W signed and dated Firm D's application form, which Carey sent to and accepted by Firm D on 20 May 2024.
-Mr W said on this, amongst other things, that aside from his personal pension monies totalling around £77,000, he had a property worth £270,000 but with an outstanding mortgage of £155,000, he had no surplus income after his expenditure and no savings or investments.
-Mr W said that he worked in manufacturing, he had never worked in financial services and he was a medium or medium/high risk investor.
+On 13 May 2014, Mr W also signed and dated Firm D's application form, which Carey sent to and was accepted by Firm D on 29 May 2024.
+Mr W said on this, amongst other things, that aside from his personal pension monies totalling around £40,000, he had a property worth £3 million (seemingly his business) but with an outstanding mortgage of £700,000.
+He earnt around £24,000 per year and had £100,000 in savings.
+Mr W said that he had never worked in financial services and he was a medium/high or high risk investor.
 Mr W also ticked a box to confirm he didn't want to receive copies of investment contract notes.

-On 20 May 2014, just over £77,000 of Mr W's Carey SIPP pension monies were transferred to his stockbroking account with Firm D. The same day, Firm D wrote to Mr W and said, amongst other things, that it classed him as a retail client.

-On 21 May 2014, Mr W emailed Firm D and said:
+On 29 May 2014, Firm D wrote to Mr W and said, amongst other things, that it classed him as a retail client.
+On 2 June 2014, just under £39,500 of Mr W's Carey SIPP pension monies was transferred to his stockbroking account with Firm D. And, on 4 June 2014, Mr W emailed Firm D and said: